IntrepidPanda/je-comp-challenge-1/README.md

 ![The Original Composition](images/static-comp-challenge-1.jpg "The Original Version of the Composition")

 To stretch my creativity muscles, I made a simple character-sheet profile page for a revolutionary Pathfinder Bard named Antigone Malbec.
+The character portrait was sourced from here: https://www.artstation.com/artwork/8NJgq .
 The colors were chosen using the online Adobe color wheel, set to the "complementary" palet selector: https://color.adobe.com/create/color-wheel/ .
 The icons were sourced from https://game-icons.net/ and https://www.flaticon.com/ .

 ### My Version on Desktop: